stimms/Blog/blog/source/_posts/speeding-up-page-loading-part-1.md

 date: 2013-12-04
 ---

-I started to take a look at a bug in my software last week which was basically â€œstuff is slowâ€.
+I started to take a look at a bug in my software last week which was basically "stuff is slow".
 Digging more I found that the issue was that pages, especially the dashboard were loading very slowly.
 This is a difficult problem to definitively solve because page loading speed is somewhat subjective.

 We don't have any specifications about how quickly a page needs to load on the site.
 Less than 5 seconds?
 Less than 2 seconds?
 Such a thing is difficult to define because all too often we fail to define for whom the page loading should be quick.
 Loading is governed by any number of factors

-- time taken to build the HTML for the view (excuse the MVC style language â€“ the same token replacement needs to be done on most frameworks)
+- time taken to build the HTML for the view (excuse the MVC style language "“ the same token replacement needs to be done on most frameworks)
 - speed of the server
 - speed of the connection from the server to the client
 - bandwidth between the client and the server
 - speed of the client to render the HTML
-- â€¦
+- "¦

 The list is pretty daunting so I thought I would write about what I did to improve the speed of my application.